romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

   (qb) => qb.select({ one: Table.raw((t) => t.integer(), '1') }),
 )

-// All mentional forms can accept options as a second argument:
+// All mentioned forms can accept options as a second argument:
 Table.with(
   'alias',
   {